Mohan41204/AWS-High-Availability-Web-Architecture-Task/README.md

 ## 📦 Terraform Module Structure

-The project uses a reusable Terraform module to organize infrastructure components in a clean and maintainable way.
+The project uses a reusable Terraform module to manage all infrastructure components in a clean and maintainable way.

 ```
 AWS-High_Availability-Web-Architecture/